Pakistan, China working jointly for transparency in CPEC: NAB chief

 ISLAMABAD: The National Accountability Bureau Chairman Justice (R) Javed Iqbal has said the NAB is the focal organisation of Pakistan under the United Nations Convention against Corruption (UNCAC) as Pakistan is its signatory.

 “Pakistan is the only country in the world to which China has signed a memorandum of understanding (MoU) for eradication of corruption.
-Pakistan and China are now jointly working for ensuring transparency in China Pakistan Economic Corridor (CPEC) projects,” the NAB chairman said in a statement on Sunday.
+Pakistan and China are now jointly working for ensuring transparency in China Pakistan Economic Corridor (CPEC) projects,” the National Accountability Bureau chairman said in a statement on Sunday.

 Justice (R) Javed Iqbal said the World Economic Forum report, Transparency International Pakistan, Pildat and Mishal Pakistan has lauded NAB’s efforts to make people aware about the ill effects of corruption for corruption-free Pakistan.